tome-gg/alignment/docs/faq.md

 Or if your mentor did extra effort in teaching you, extending even beyond the session, then you can reset the records of their mistakes.

-5. **Why isn't the negotiation parameters and negotiation stakes loaded for an already completed alignment negotiation?**
+### 6. Why isn't the negotiation parameters and negotiation stakes loaded for an already completed alignment negotiation?

 See MVP limitations 7 and 8 below.

-7. **I'm unfamiliar with the terminologies you're using.
-Where can I read about that?**
+### 7. I'm unfamiliar with the terminologies you're using.
+Where can I read about that?

 Check the [definitions](definitions.md).

-8. **What is a growth journal?
-Where can I see an example of a growth journal?**
+### 8. What is a growth journal?
+Where can I see an example of a growth journal?

 Your growth journal content and metacontent is stored in YAML format in a public GitHub repository owned by you, where you have full authority to grant and revoke read/write access to past, present, and future mentors that you will engage with.
 This growth journal, along with a DSU repository, is what the smart contract interacts with automatically to evaluate your performance.